brodycj/Android-sqlite-ext-native-driver/README.md

 # Android sqlite native driver with extra features

-Provides a native build of sqlite with a low-level interface for Android libraries with extra features: sqlite3-regexp-cached
+Provides a native build of sqlite with a low-level interface for Android libraries with extra features: REGEXP, BASE64

 Based on: [liteglue / Android-sqlite-native-driver](https://github.com/liteglue/Android-sqlite-native-driver)